To, The Shareholders

 III".

-mandates that the Board shall monitor and review the Board evaluation framework.
-The
+the Board shall monitor and review the Board evaluation framework.
+The framework includes

 C. Decision-making